AdaCore/ada_language_server/README.md

 `.vscode/settings.json` settings file, via the keys `"ada.projectFile"` and `"ada.scenarioVariables"`.

+You can set the character set to use when the server has to use when reading files from disk by specifying an `"ada.defaultCharset"` key.
+The default is `iso-8859-1`.

+You can explicitly deactivate the emission of diagnostics, via the `"ada.enableDiagnostics` key.
+By default, diagnostics are enabled.

 Here is an example config file from the gnatcov project:

 ```json